Kayla Tutino: CWHL

 Tutino was drafted first overall by the Boston Blades in the 2016 CWHL Draft.
-She became the first female Boston University athlete to be selected first overall in a professional draft.
+She became the first female athlete from Boston University to be selected first overall in a professional draft.

 On April 25, 2017, Tutino was traded to the Les Canadiennes de Montréal in exchange for Nachi Fujimoto.
 On September 16, 2018, Tutino announced her retirement from professional hockey.